martin26/Diablo-II--Vanilla-Frosting/Modding/README.txt

 Tools Used:
 WinMPQ 1.64
 AFJ Sheet Editor 0.6.1 Beta
-OllyDbg 1.10
+AFJ Table Edit 1.12 (1.11 has a bug that crashes program on save) OllyDbg 1.10
 LibreOffice
 Java Experience Generator - You can find this at my github: https://github.com/fearedbliss/Diablo-II-Java-Experience-Generator